Vienna Circle: The Manifesto (1929)

 This states the scientific world-conception of the Vienna Circle, which is characterized "essentially by two features.
 First it is empiricist and positivist: there is knowledge only from experience.
 Second, the scientific world-conception is marked by the application of a certain method, namely logical analysis."

 Logical analysis is the method of clarification of philosophical problems; it makes an extensive use of symbolic logic and distinguishes the Vienna Circle empiricism from earlier versions.
 The task of philosophy lies in the clarification—through the method of logical analysis—of problems and assertions.

 Logical analysis shows that there are two different kinds of statements; one kind includes statements reducible to simpler statements about the empirically given; the other kind includes statements which cannot be reduced to statements about experience and thus they are devoid of meaning.
 Metaphysical statements belong to this second kind and therefore they are meaningless.
 Hence many philosophical problems are rejected as pseudo-problems which arise from logical mistakes, while others are re-interpreted as empirical statements and thus become the subject of scientific inquiries.

 One source of the logical mistakes that are at the origins of metaphysics is the ambiguity of natural language.
 "Ordinary language for instance uses the same part of speech, the substantive, for things ('apple') as well as for qualities ('hardness'), relations ('friendship'), and processes ('sleep'); therefore it misleads one into a thing-like conception of functional concepts".
 Another source of mistakes is "the notion that thinking can either lead to knowledge out of its own resources without using any empirical material, or at least arrive at new contents by an inference from given states of affair".
 Synthetic knowledge a priori is rejected by the Vienna Circle.
-Mathematics, which at a first sight seems an example of necessarily valid synthetic knowledge derived from pure reason alone, has instead a tautological character, that is its statements are analytical statements, thus very different from Kantian synthetic statements.
+Mathematics, which at first sight seems an example of necessarily valid synthetic knowledge derived from pure reason alone, has instead a tautological character, that is its statements are analytical statements, thus very different from Kantian synthetic statements.
 The only two kinds of statements accepted by the Vienna Circle are synthetic statements a posteriori (i.e., scientific statements) and analytic statements a priori (i.e., logical and mathematical statements).